Frequently Asked Questions

 The Office of Residence Life will email first-year students with their room and roommate information.
-Emails will be sent to Seton Hill University email addresses starting on July 1st and will continue throughout the remainder of the summer.
+Emails will be sent to Seton Hill University email addresses starting in July and will continue throughout the remainder of the summer.
 Students must have applied for housing, paid their housing deposit, signed their Housing Contract, and completed the online New Student Housing Form on MySHU to be placed in housing.

 What is the process if I want to change my room or roommate?

 There is a two week room freeze where no student is allowed to switch rooms or roommates.
 After this period, students can work with Resident Assistants, and also have the opportunity to meet with the Assistant Director of Residence Life on a case-by-case basis, to see if a room or roommate switch is possible.